lucasprag/vimlociraptor/README.md

 My personal collections of plugins and mappings for vim|neovim.

-It works with tmux, and it's used for ruby, elixir, bash, and front-end development in JavaScript.
+It works with tmux, and it's used for ruby, elixir, bash, and JavaScript.

 ![tmux + vim](github/tmux-vim.gif)